-We have recorded approximately \$565,000 of deferred costs in connection with the conversion of our registration statement into a shelf registration statement, and our inability to net these costs against the proceeds of future offerings off of our shelf registration statement could have an adverse effect on our results of operations.
+We have recorded deferred offering costs in connection with the conversion of our registration statement into a shelf registration statement, and our inability to net these costs against the proceeds of future offerings off of our shelf registration statement could result in a non-cash expense in our Statement of Operations in a future period.

-On March 7, 2005, we filed a registration statement with the Securities and Exchange Commission to register the offer and sale by the Company and certain selling stockholders of shares of our common stock.
+We initially filed a registration statement with the Securities and Exchange Commission on March 7, 2005 to register the offer and sale by the Company and certain selling stockholders of shares of our common stock.
 Due to overall market conditions during the second quarter, we converted our registration statement into a shelf registration statement to allow for offers and sales of common stock from time to time as market conditions permit.
-To date, we have recorded approximately \$565,000 of deferred offering costs in connection with the offering and have classified these costs as prepaid expenses in other non-current assets on our balance sheet.
+To date, we have recorded approximately \$792,000 of deferred offering costs (approximately \$487,000 after tax, if ever expensed) in connection with the offering and have classified these costs as prepaid expenses in other non-current assets on our balance sheet.
 If we sell shares of common stock off of our shelf registration statement, we will be allowed to net these accumulated deferred offering costs against the proceeds of the offering.
 If we do not raise funds through an equity offering off of the shelf registration statement or fail to maintain the effectiveness of the shelf registration statement, the currently capitalized deferred offering costs will be expensed.
-Such expense could have an adverse effect on our results of operations.
+Such expense would be a non-cash accounting charge as substantially all of these expenses have already been paid.